mendix/cf-mendix-buildpack/README.md

 cf push <YOUR_APP> -b <LINK-TO-BUILDPACK> -p <YOUR_MDA>.mda -t 180
 ```

 We can also push a project directory.
-This will move the build process (using MxBuild, a component of Studio Pro) to Cloud Foundry:
+This will move the build process (using MxBuild, a component of Mendix Studio Pro) to Cloud Foundry:

 ```shell
 cd <PROJECT DIR>; cf push -b <LINK-TO-BUILDPACK> -t 180